-The acquisition of the Mobile Data Terminals by the Haw River Police Department will allow its officers to issue a greater percentage of its traffic citations through the E-Citation program and a means to report traffic crash data to the North Carolina Division of Motor Vehicles through the E-Crash program.
-The use of a traffic crash reporting system ensures accurate and timely reporting of traffic records, supports data driven decision making necessary to identify problems, the increased ability to develop, implement, and evaluation solutions, and the ability to efficiently allocate resources.
-In 2016, the Haw River Police Department filed 157 crash reports with the NCDMV.
-In 2017, the Haw River Police Department filed 169 crash reports with the NCDMV.
-A uniformed reporting system and accurate traffic records will enable the Haw River Police Department the ability to be better prepared in identifying, prioritizing, and addressing traffic safety issues.
+The acquisition of the Mobile Data Terminals by Elizabeth City PD will allow its officers to issue a greater percentage of its traffic citations through the E-Citation program and a means to report traffic crash data to the North Carolina Division of Motor Vehicles through the E-Crash program.
+Department the ability to be better prepared in identifying, prioritizing, and addressing traffic safety issues.